TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 iPhone network settings are the options that control internet connections on your iPhone, allowing you to connect to Wi-Fi and cellular networks.
-Sometimes, your iPhone may have internet or network related problems making it difficult to connect to Wi-Fi or mobile data.
+Sometimes, your iPhone may have internet or network-related problems making it difficult to connect to Wi-Fi or mobile data.
 When this happens, it means your iPhone network connection has been disrupted.
 Resetting an iPhone’s network settings in most cases should solve any network problems and allow it to connect to the internet properly.

-Resetting network settings on your iPhone/iPad will restore configurations for all Wi-Fi, cellular networks, and every other network-related settings to the default settings, giving you a chance to restart from scratch.
+Resetting network settings on your iPhone/iPad will restore configurations for all Wi-Fi, cellular networks, and every other network-related settings to the default setting, giving you a chance to restart from scratch.
 A reset will also erase virtual private network (VPN) configurations.
 After you finish the reset, you will be automatically reconnected to your carrier, but for Wi-Fi and VPN settings, you will need to set them up again manually.

 Before you reset network settings

 Before diving in to reset your network settings, it’s important first to ensure that your iPhone connection problem is accurately diagnosed.
 Resetting network settings will return configurations for all Wi-Fi and cellular networks to the default settings.
 When you have a network connection issue with your iPhone, first make sure that your Wi-Fi router is working correctly and you’re closer to it, and that your iPhone is connected to the correct Wi-Fi network.
 If you still can’t connect after doing the above, try the following three quick tips before resetting network settings.